 While you are monitoring your guitars well-being, the statistics from RuuviTag also helps you to sleep perfectly.

-Now we have walked through the basic skills you need to maintain your guitar properly.
-Even though learning to play this instrument is time-consuming and sometimes frustrating, I recommend you to push through it.
-Constant usage is great for your guitar, as you remember to take care of it frequently.
+Now we have walked through the basic skills you need to maintain your guitar correctly.
+Even though learning to play this instrument is time-consuming and sometimes frustrating, I recommend you push through it.
+Constant usage is excellent for your guitar, as you remember to take care of it frequently.

 As your guitar is unused most of the time, RuuviTag is a cheap yet reliable way of ensuring the perfect conditions for your guitar.
-With its mobile application you can conveniently make sure that the humidity and temperature are always at the right level.
+With its mobile application, you can conveniently ensure that the humidity and temperature are always at the right level.

 Would you like to have one?